PoisotLab/ms_ncbitaxonomy_softwarenote/manuscript.typ

 classified as synonyms (but still present in the literature).
 A simple estimate of diversity based on the user-supplied names would give $n=4$ species, when there is in fact only one.
-Some cases can be more difficult to catch; for example, the species _Isoetes minima_ is frequently mentionned as _Isœtes minima_, because text processing use the "œ" grapheme to mark the "oe" diphthong.
+Some cases can be more difficult to catch; for example, the species _Isoetes minima_ is frequently mentioned as _Isœtes minima_, because text processing use the "œ" grapheme to mark the "oe" diphthong.
 When the size of biodiversity datasets increases, and notably when the taxonomic scope of these datasets explodes, including organisms for which